-7. Reverse takeover
+4. Reverse takeover

 On November 27, 2020, Fireswirl issued 33,048,948 common shares and 5,030,625 share purchase warrants to acquire 100% of the outstanding shares and warrants of West Pacific (note 1).
-The substance of the transaction is a reverse takeover of a non-operating company.
-The transaction does not constitute a business combination as the Company does not meet the definition of a business under the standard.
+The substance of the transaction was a reverse takeover of a non-operating company.
+The transaction did not constitute a business combination as Fireswirl did not meet the definition of a business.
 As a result, the transaction is accounted for as a share-based payment transaction with West Pacific being identified as the acquirer and the equity consideration being measured at fair value.
 The resulting consolidated statement of financial position is presented as a continuance of West Pacific and comparative figures presented in the consolidated financial statements after the reverse takeover are those of West Pacific.